There are lots of Catskills towns to choose from for your upstate trip, but if you chose to visit Livingston Manor like we did, you’re in for a treat!

 Madison’s Main Street

 This place is now a cash-only soft serve ice cream stand right on Main Street.
-Find it here.
+Find it here on Google Maps.

 Note: It is closed Monday and Tuesday.

 Cafe 43 is open every day from 7am to 1pm, for getting your fix of pastries, pancakes, sandwiches, coffee, tea, omelettes and bagels.
 It’s an old-school sort of place and we came for a late breakfast.